A-MOHAMED14/Random-Password-Generator/README.md

 ## Project Overview

-The goal of this project was to modify starter code in order to create a browser-based application which empowers employees to generate random passwords according to specified criterias.
-The application features dynamically updated HTML and CSS, driven by JavaScript, ensuring a clean, polished, and responsive user interface adaptable to various screen sizes.
+The goal of this project was to modify starter code to create a browser-based application that allows employees to generate random passwords based on specified criteria.
+The application features dynamically updated HTML and CSS, powered by JavaScript, ensuring a clean, polished, and responsive user interface adaptable to various screen sizes.

 ## Live Demo